michaeljclark/michaeljclark.github.io/index.md

 ### [Linux](#linux)

-This section describes how to build and boot a Linux image.
+This section describes how to build and boot a Linux image in the full system emulator.

 Please read the RISC-V toolchain installtion instructions in the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain/)